Yaabot

 (Source: SpaceX)

 SpaceX’s first rocket was the Falcon 1, which was designed to send small satellites into Earth’s orbit.
-Falcon 1 was a two-stage liquid-fueled rocket and was dramatically cheaper to make and operate than the competition, which mainly included publicly owned companies funded by the government, such as Boeing and Lockheed Martin.
+The Falcon 1 featured two liquid-fueled stages and cost significantly less to make and operate than its competitors, including government-funded companies like Boeing and Lockheed Martin.

 While most other companies were making rockets for one-time use, SpaceX also focused on making reusable rockets.
-The Merlin engine, which was developed by SpaceX as a cheaper alternative to others, was one of the main reasons behind Falcon 1’s cost-effectiveness.
+SpaceX developed the Merlin engine as a cheaper alternative, making it one of the main reasons for Falcon 1’s cost-effectiveness.

 SpaceX made its first launch of Falcon 1 in March 2006, which started well but ended prematurely due to a fuel leak and fire.
 However, by this time, the company had secured millions of dollars in launching orders, many of them from NASA.

-SpaceX won a NASA competition for funds worth $278 million in August 2006, to build and demo a rocket that could service the International Space Station after the space shuttle gets decommissioned.
+In August 2006, SpaceX won a NASA competition for $278 million to build a rocket for the ISS.

-However, In September 2008, SpaceX created history by becoming the first private company to successfully send a liquid-fueled rocket into Earth’s orbit.
-Three months after this historic launch, SpaceX won a NASA contract worth upwards of $1 billion for servicing the International Space Station.
+In September 2008, SpaceX made history as the first private company to send a liquid-fueled rocket into orbit.
+Three months after the launch, SpaceX won a NASA contract worth over $1 billion to service the ISS.

 Falcon 9